maciej-jonczyk/network-ala/README.md

 The primary ID type in STRING v 12 is UniProt and mapping to AGPv4 is included.
 There is UniProt - NAM mapping in file Zm-B73-REFERENCE-NAM.UniProt.proteins.tab from https://download.maizegdb.org/Zm-B73-REFERENCE-NAM-5.0/
 So I'll use UniProt.

+## List of files

+### Outdated

+*/bestNAMforV3.sh* - selecting best mapping of oligo-probe to NAMv5 genome, deprecated

+*sieci-orto-ala.sh* - network construction based on orthology data

+### Current

+#### Probe mapping

+*spojne-mz-ala.sh* - selecting best oligo-probe - NAMv5 mapping.
+Uses */duplik030223.r*

+*/duplik030223.r* - some commands to compute averages for probes with multiple values

+#### Variant detection and further analyses

+*/map-pl.sh* - mapping of resequencing data.
+Here also variant-calling is described.

+*notatki.sh* - some notes and links concerning analysis

+- [ ] selection of interesting variants

+#### Network construction

+*string12-network.sh* - network based on STRING 12 release and UniProt IDs

+- [ ] construction of STRING network for all mapped probes